-119.8.1 To enter the fast track scheme applicants must be:
+11.8.1 To enter the fast track scheme applicants must be:

-- a) FEI riders who have obtained an overall average total of 62% or better on 3 occasions in Official Prix St Georges or Intermediate I performances to have been gained in the past 8 years will be are eligible to enter the scheme at Elementary level.
-Consideration may be given by the candidate's state JSC for entry at Medium level; or - b) FEI riders who have obtained an overall average total of 60% or better on 3 occasions in Official Intermediate A or Intermediate B or Intermediate II or Official Grand Prix performances to have been gained in the past 8 years will be are eligible to enter the scheme at Elementary or Medium level (it is the candidates choice); or

-- c) EA NCAS Level 2 General (eligible to enter at Elementary) or level 3 Specialist Dressage Coaches (eligible to enter at either Elementary or Medium candidates choice) are eligible to enter at Elementary level.
-Consideration may be given by the candidate's state JSC for entry at Medium level: or - d) EA NCAS Level 2 3 General or Specialist Dressage Coaches (eligible to enter at Elementary or Medium level) - e) FEI riders who have been selected in an Australian Dressage Olympic Games or World Equestrian-Games Dressage Team within the previous 10 years will be eligible to enter the scheme at Elementary level
+- a) FEI riders who have obtained an overall average total of 62% or better on 3 occasions in Official Prix St Georges or Intermediate I - performances to have been gained in the past 8 years are eligible to enter the scheme at Elementary level.
+Consideration may be given by the candidate's state JSC for entry at Medium level; or - b) FEI riders who have obtained an overall average total of 60% or better on 3 occasions in Official Intermediate A or Intermediate B or Intermediate II or Official Grand Prix performances to have been gained in the past 8 years are eligible to enter the scheme at Elementary or Medium level (it is the candidates choice); or - EA NCAS Level 2 General or level 3 Specialist Dressage Coaches are eligible to enter at Elementary level.
+Consideration may be given by the candidate's state JSC for entry at Medium level; or d) EA NCAS Level 3 General or Specialist Dressage Coaches (eligible to enter at Elementary or Medium level).